gfx-labs/ip-contracts/scripts/proposals/SNX_OP/txt.md

 # Proposal to add list SNX on the Optimism Deploy of Interest Protocol

 ## Overview
-The Optimism deployment of Interest Protocol has been completed and is nearly ready for action.
+The Optimism deployment of Interest Protocol has been completed and is ready for action.

 While several tokens have already been listed on this deployment, the final remaining task is to confirm that cross chan governance is working.
 To this end, this cross chain proposal will list SNX on the Optimism deployment.

-For simplicity, all assets are currently listed with a cap.
+For simplicity, all current and future assets will be listed with a cap.

 The following have already been listed on the Optimism deployment, with their associated oracle deployments: